mmozeiko/pkg2zip/README.md

 Resulting zip file will not include work.bin.
 This is useful for patch pkg files.

+To get output file name of the zip, use `-l` (must come before pkg file and cannot be used with `-x`):

+    pkg2zip -l package.pkg

 To avoid zipping process and create individual files, use `-x` argument (must come before pkg file):

     pkg2zip -x package.pkg [zRIF_STRING]